A Complete Guide to the Best Temperature Settings for Your Hot Tub

 You’ve also likely seen warnings at hotels about temperature settings and how much time you can spend in hot tubs and spas.
 You might have had a wise uncle who worked in electrical tell you once that turning lights on and off costs you more than leaving them on – is that the same for hot tubs?
 Plus, what setting do you leave a hot tub at when you go on vacation?
 How cold is too cold?

 All of these questions are good ones.
-We hear them frequently at Hydropool before people buy hot tubs and swim spas and after.
-That’s why we decided to create this complete guide to temperature settings for hot tubs and swim spas.
+We hear them frequently at Hydropool before people buy hot tubs.
+That’s why we decided to create this complete guide to temperature settings for hot tubs.

 • What is the best temperature for a hot tub?

-• What the hottest setting for a hot tub or swim spa?
+• What the hottest setting for a hot tub?

 There are many more questions – this is just a sampling.
 Let’s turn up the heat and get to them.